 With aging, injury, or certain health conditions, spinal discs can move or deteriorate, causing degenerative disc disease.
 If you have symptoms like back pain, numb toes or fingers, or limited range of motion, visit Dr. Thomas Jones II at The Spine Institute of Southeast Texas.
-With compassionate, thorough care, Dr. Jones and his team help patients in Pearland, Bellaire, and Lake Jackson, Texas, eliminate their symptoms and get back to normal activities with ease.
+With compassionate, thorough care, Dr. Jones and his team help patients in Pearland, Galleria, and Lake Jackson, Texas, eliminate their symptoms and get back to normal activities with ease.
 Call the office nearest you or book an appointment online.

 Between each of the 24 bones in the back that make up the spine are small discs or sacs.
 These are fluid-filled and rubbery, and they act as shock absorbers and cushions to the spinal bones and nerves.

 In a healthy spine, these discs help you stand tall, bend, flex, and twist with ease.
 With age, the discs in your back can slowly degenerate, shrink, and lose elasticity.
 This is known as degenerative disc disease.